-Notes receivable represent participant loans that are recorded at their unpaid principal balance plus any accrued but unpaid interest.
-Interest income on notes receivable from participants is recorded when earned.
+Notes receivable represent the balance of participant loans recorded at their unpaid principal balance plus any accrued but unpaid interest.
+Interest income on participant loans is recorded as earned.
 Related fees are recorded as administrative expenses and are expensed when incurred.
-No allowance for credit losses has been recorded as of December 31, 2012 or 2011.
+No allowance for credit losses has been recorded as of December 31, 2013 or 2012.
 If a participant ceases to make loan repayments and the Plan administrator deems the participant loan to be a distribution, the participant loan balance is reduced and a benefit payment is recorded.